upmsilab/2025JuneFHIRConnectathon/track-1/README.md

 ## Track Scenarios

-### Activity 1: Vaidate and submit individual FHIR resources, using Core FHIR IG (Time: 45 min)
+### Activity 1: Validate and submit individual FHIR resources, using Core FHIR IG (Time: 45 min)

 **Rationale:** Testing individual FHIR resources is critical during the early stages of Implementation Guide (IG) development.
 It allows focused validation of each profile in isolation before evaluating how they interact together.

 **Critical Information:** Please document your feedback for individual resource based on the clinical data you’re working with.
 Consider what’s missing, what doesn’t fit well, and where cardinalities or constraints might not align with real-world use.
 This is a critical step to strengthen the IG, your feedback will help improve IG and it's implementability. <!-- Include link for google form -->

+[!IMPORTANT]

+After every submission, the server will ass

 | Step | Activity                                       | Notes                                                                 | Example |
 |------|------------------------------------------------|-----------------------------------------------------------------------|---------|